caam37830/homework-0-template/README.md

 ```
 Let `x_n = [F_n, F_{n-1}]^T` above, and let `A` denote the matrix `[[1,1],[1,0]]` above.
 Then we can write `x_n = A^n x_1`, where `x_1 = [1,0]`.

 Write a Python function `fibonacci_power` that computes `F_n` using the above relation, using numpy for vectors and matrices.
-Use your adaptation of the Egyptian algorithm in part 1 to compute the power `A^n`.
+Use a modified version of your adaptation of the Egyptian algorithm in part 1 to compute the power `A^n`.

 Print the first 30 Fibonacci numbers using this function.
 Compare to your answer from problem 3.

-What is the asymptotic number of additions done in this algorithm?
+What is the asymptotic number of operations done in this algorithm?
+Addition and multiplication both count as single operations (there are special circuits on a CPU to do either in one clock cycle).
 How does this compare to the algorithms in problem 2?

+What are potential issues you might run into with large values of `n` in this algorithm?
+(You don't need to address them in code.)

 ## Problem 4 - PyPlot Basics (15 points)